Digdgeo/GeeLTERMap/README.md

 # GeeLTERMap

 The GeeLTERMap python package has been created as a resource for scientists and site managers integrated into the eLTER network to evaluate the monitoring of long-term ecosystem variables.
-It was developed within the scope of the eLTER Plus and SUMHAL projects.
+It was developed within the scope of the [eLTER Plus](https://elter-ri.eu/elter-plus) and [SUMHAL](https://lifewatcheric-sumhal.csic.es/) projects.
 The package offers a dynamic map that integrates with deimsPY to facilitate the selection of any site in the eLTER network.
 Users can access phenometrics, surface temperature, and flooding data through three tools integrated in the main map application (PhenoApp, FloodApp and LSTApp).

 ![Projects logos](https://i.imgur.com/mvnOXuo.png)

-Geeltermap is based on the [Geemap](https://geemap.org/) package, a Python API that allows access to Google Earth Engine (GEE) datasets and algorithms and provides an interactive map interface.
-Additionally, we have access to all alphanumeric and spatial information from the Elter sites thanks to DEIMS and its Python API, DEIMSpy.
+Geeltermap is based on the [Geemap](https://geemap.org/) package, a Python API that allows access to [Google Earth Engine (GEE)](https://earthengine.google.com/) datasets and algorithms and provides an interactive map interface.
+Additionally, we have access to all alphanumeric and spatial information from the Elter sites thanks to [DEIMS](https://deims.org/) and its Python API, [DeimsPy](https://pypi.org/project/deims/)].
 Furthermore, by enabling access to all relevant site-related information, we can establish custom filters for sites on which we wish to perform specific procedures.

 ![GeeLTERMap](https://i.imgur.com/YzuOcl8.png)